wpilibsuite/frc-docs/source/docs/software/networktables/creating-sendable-classes.rst

 - String arrays
 - NetworkTableValues

-The passed SendableBuilder is also used to set tye type of system being displayed using the :code:`setSmartDashboardType` method.
+The passed SendableBuilder is also used to set the type of system being displayed using the :code:`setSmartDashboardType` method.
 This allows users to write custom widgets to display their custom data type.
 Existing implementations of this include :code:`Command` and WPI's :code:`DifferentialDrive` classes.
 SendableBuilder can also be used to set the actuator flag on or off, add functions to run to set the Sendable into a safe state, set the type of the Sendable displayed on SmartDashboard, or functions to run to update the network table for things other than properties.
 If a Sendable is configured as an actuator, users will be able to control it directly through Shuffleboard, SmartDashboard or OutlineViewer when the robot is enabled in Test mode.

 Adding Data to a Subsystem or other subclass of a Sendable
 ----------------------------------------------------------